‘Borderlands 3’ Plot Teased In Battleborn Update: New Planet, A Face Turn & More

 Gearbox CEO Randy Pitchford might have been pretty subtle during a recent tech demo featuring what appears to be the first glimpses of Borderlands 3, but a recent update to the developer’s current flagship game, Battleborn, has given yet another clue that the latest entry to the blockbuster franchise might be just around the corner.
 As it turns out, a recent update to Battleborn featured a message that all but teases the plot of Borderlands 3.

 The cryptic message, discovered by Borderlands fans and posted in online forums such as Reddit, came in the form of side missions in the latest content update for Battleborn.
 During the side missions, Battleborn players were led to Varseli Portal anomalies, which emitted a series of beeps.
-Interestingly, the pattern of the beeps coming from the portals turned out to be a message in morse code.
+Interestingly, the pattern of the beeps coming from the portals turned out to be a message in Morse code.
 Even more interesting, however, was the content being transmitted from the messages itself.

 “VISIT PROMETEA, CHILDREN OF THE VAULT.
 WE ARE NOT ON PANDORA ANYMORE.
 TANNIS IS NOT WHAT SHE SEEMS.
 DO NOT OPEN THE VAULTS.”

-Unsurprisingly, the content of the coded message in the Battleborn update attracted the interest of numerous fans, especially since three points in the message – Prometea, Pandora and Tannis – were clear references to the Borderlands franchise.
+Unsurprisingly, the content of the coded message in the Battleborn update attracted the interest of numerous fans, especially since three points in the message — Prometea, Pandora, and Tannis — were clear references to the Borderlands franchise.
 According to a Game Rant report, Pandora is the planet that the first two Borderlands games were set on.
 Thus, considering the content of the decoded message, it appears that the next game in the blockbuster franchise would feature the players’ departure from the familiar planet.

 Borderlands 2 & The Pre-Sequel named two of the best FPS games of all time by @GamesRadar! https://t.co/rIbecUqWxp *UNCE UNCE WUB WUB WUB* pic.twitter.com/yVjsAoEduu